-Security Objec- Definition tives OT.User_auth The TOE enforces the following authentication policy: Passcode only: Add, update, or delete Biometrics Update passcode Modify authentication policy (except for disabling the express mode) Update the OS to a new version signed by Apple Passcode or biometric (if enrolled) Unlock of the device Payments confirmation Paired Apple Watch (optional): Unlock of the device if Face ID has detected the User is wearing a mask OT.Card_Data The TOE enforces that sensitive card data: • Is encrypted before being sent to the Apple server • Is not accessible after sent to the Apple Server OT.Passcode_De- lete The TOE enforces that removing the passcode: Disables biometric authentication Disables Apple Pay/Cash OT.Card_Delete The TOE securely triggers the deletion of each individual Apple Pay/Apple Cash card when: • A card is removed from Wallet • The TOE handles the revocation of a card by its Issuer • The use of Apple Pay is canceled (from iCloud, the Settings or passcode removal) • The iCloud account is no longer associated with the device When a card is removed, the TOE also instructs the SE to mark it as deleted.
-OT.Auth_SE The TOE provides the SE with passcode/biometric user authentication features for Apple Pay/Apple Cash payment/transfer approval.
-OT.Payment For eCommerce transactions and Apple Cash transfers, the TOE enforces that transaction details are displayed to the User (including the card to be used from the Wallet, the amount, and the payee) before the User shows their intent to pay and authenticates for payment validation.
+Security Objec- tives Definition OT.User_auth The TOE enforces the following authentication policy : Passcode only: OT.Card_Data The TOE enforces that sensitive card data: Is encrypted before being sent to the Apple servers Is not accessible after sent to the Apple Server OT.Passcode_De- lete The TOE enforces that removing the passcode: Disables biometric authentication Disables Apple Pay/Cash OT.Card_Delete The TOE securely triggers the delete of each individual Apple Pay/Apple Cash card when: A card is removed from Wallet The TOE handles the revocation of a card by its Issuer, The use of Apple Pay is canceled (from iCloud, the Settings or passcode removal), The iCloud account is no longer associated with the device.
+When a card is removed, the TOE also instructs the SE to mark it as deleted.
+OT.Auth_SE The TOE provides the SE with passcode/biometric user authentication feature for Apple Pay/Apple Cash payment/transfer approval.
+OT.Payment For eCommerce transactions and Apple Cash transfers, the TOE enforces transaction details are displayed to the User (including the card to be used from the Wallet, the amount, and the payee) before the User shows their intent to pay and authenticates for payment validation.
 The TOE ensures that these details cannot be corrupted between the payment validation and the moment when details are sent to the SE.
-For NFC transactions, if the device is on and detects an NFC field, it will present the User with the requested card (if automatic selection is turned on for that card) or the default card, which is managed in Settings.
+For NFC transactions, if the device is on and detects an NFC field, it will present the user with the requested card (if automatic selection is turned on for that card) or the default card, which is managed in Settings.
 The User can also manually select a card in Wallet.
 The TOE also requests explicit intent from the User for Apple Pay transactions and Apple Cash transfers.
 OT.Bio_Delete TOE Biometrics delete is a secure erase of the enrolled biometric data.

-Security Objectives Definition OT.Device_Reset TOE securely deletes all User data when the User launches a Erase All Content and Settings on the OS or a device erase from iCloud.
+Security Objec- tives Definition OT.Device_Reset TOE securely deletes all User data when the User launches a Erase All Content and Set- tings on the OS or a device erase from iCloud.
 This also initiates the disabling of Apple Pay/Apple Cash and plans the destruction of Apple Pay/Apple Cash cards that will be effective when the device is restored.
 OT.Anti_Replay The TOE ensures that each payment processed by an Apple Pay/Apple Cash card holds the unique identifier.
 OT.OS_Update TOE enforces security measures ensuring preservation of User data when an OS update is installed in the TOE.
-This objective protects the user authentication credentials (Biometrics and Passcode), the Apple Pay card data, the Apple Cash card, and more.
-OT.Watch The TOE can enforce secured communication with an optional paired Apple Watch.
+This objective protects the user authentication credentials (Bio- metrics and Passcode), the Apple Pay card data, the Apple Cash card, and more.